bwu62/stat240-revamp/docs/12-proportions.md

 Let's see all this in the context of an example.
-The following are $n=200$ rolls of a purportedly fair 5-sided die I bought online (yes, I really sat in my office and rolled this die 200 times).
+Below are $n=200$ rolls of a purportedly fair 5-sided die I bought online (yes, I really sat in my office and rolled it 200 times).

 ![](d5.jpg){.i3}